justintime/logrhythm-duo/README.md

 # Edit duo.conf and put in your API keys and host:
 sudo nano /opt/logrhythm-duo/duo.conf
 ```
+### Configure duo.conf
+Configure duo.conf by setting the ikey, skey, and host values, as shown to you in your Duo control panel under the Admin app.

 ### Install dependencies
 To install the dependencies of this script, run the following command from the directory of the script: